 The Dorfman Theatre (formerly the Cottesloe Theatre) has been redeveloped, with a greater capacity, more comfortable seats, better sight-lines and enlarged foyer spaces.

-Due to the flexibility of the staging, the seating is different for almost every different production, and as such, we do not have seating plans available online.
-If you are in doubt about the suitability of a particular seat and whether it may have restricted views, please call the Box Office on 020 7452 3000.
+Due to the flexibility of the staging, the seating is different for almost every different production, and we therefore do not have seating plans available online.
+If you are in doubt about the suitability of a particular seat and whether it may have a restricted view, please call the Box Office on 020 7452 3000.

-The Dorfman entrance is on the east side of the National, opposite the IBM building.
+The Dorfman entrance is on the east side of the National Theatre, on Stage Door Avenue, opposite the IBM building.

 Neptune Investment Management is the National Theatre’s Dorfman Partner.